-The Shotokan was the name of the first official dojo built by Gichin Funakoshi, in 1936 at Mejiro, and destroyed in 1945 as a result of an allied bombing in World War II.
+The Shotokan was the name of the first official dojo built by Gichin Funakoshi, in 1936 at Mejiro and destroyed in 1945 as a result of an allied bombing in World War II.
 ‘Shoto’, meaning “pine-waves” (the movement of pine needles when the wind blows through them), was Funakoshi’s pen-name and ‘kan’ means “house” or “hall”.
-In honor of their teacher, Funakoshi’s students created a sign reading shōtō-kan, which they placed above the entrance of the hall where Funakoshi taught.
+In honour of their teacher, Funakoshi’s students created a sign reading shōtō-kan, which they placed above the entrance of the hall where Funakoshi taught.

-Gichin Funakoshi had many students at the university martial arts clubs and outside dojos in Japan, who continued to teach karate after his death in 1957.
-Internal disagreements led to the creation of different organisations even before his death, such as the initial split between the Japan Karate Association and the Shotokai.
-As a result there are many different ‘schools’ of Shotokan, and even in the UK there are many different Shotokan karate groups of varying sizes, some of which are still linked to the JKA and others that have split away over the last sixty years.
-There is no universally recognised national or international governing body for Shotokan Karate.
+Gichin Funakoshi had many students at the university martial arts clubs and outside dojos in Japan.
+After his death in 1957 his students continued to teach karate.
+Unfortunately internal disagreements had already led to the creation of different organisations.
+One example is the initial split between the Japan Karate Association and the Shotokai.
+As a result there are many different ‘schools’ of Shotokan.
+Even in the UK there are many different Shotokan karate groups of varying sizes, some of which are still linked to the JKA and many others that have split away.
+There is no single recognised international governing body for Shotokan Karate.

-Shotokan Karate is well known for its sporting competitions that focus on the disciplines of kata performance and sparring.
-This is particularly true of associations that are members of or retain a similar ethos to the Japanese Karate Association.
-Not all Shotokan organisations compete however, and many (particularly some of the more modern groups) have gone back to focusing on the kata as a template for techniques and tactics for self defence.
+Shotokan Karate is well known for its sporting competitions that focus on kata performance and sparring.
+This is particularly true of groups that retain a similar ethos to the Japanese Karate Association organisation.
+Not all Shotokan groups compete.
+Many have returned to focusing on the kata as a template for techniques and tactics for self defence.

 In the Practical Karate Association’s Shotokan classes in High Wycombe we focus on two approaches.
 The first is karate for legally appropriate self defence and the second is karate as health improving physical exercise.